 presenting additional material in class (figures, slides, etc.) not contained

 in these files.
 So class attendance is critical!!!

-Mid-term Exam Information: (tentatively, the first exam) March 1 and
+Mid-term exam information: (tentatively, the first exam) February 22 and

 Teaching Assistant: TBA